125th Street station (IRT Lexington Avenue Line)

-The 125th Street station is an express station on the IRT Lexington Avenue Line of the New York City Subway.
+The 125th Street station (referred to on some strip maps as 125th Street–Lexington Avenue) is an express station on the IRT Lexington Avenue Line of the New York City Subway.
 Located at Lexington Avenue and East 125th Street (also known as Dr. Martin Luther King Jr. Boulevard) in the East Harlem neighborhood of Manhattan, it is served by the 4 and 6 trains at all times, the 5 train at all times except late nights, and the <6> train during weekdays in peak direction.
 The station contains four tracks and two island platforms split across two levels.
 The upper level is used by northbound trains to the Bronx, while the lower level is used by southbound trains to Lower Manhattan and Brooklyn.

 This station was constructed as part of the Dual Contracts by the Interborough Rapid Transit Company and opened in 1918.
 A planned northern extension of the Second Avenue Subway, once built, will connect with this station and with the Metro-North Railroad's Harlem–125th Street station, located one block west.